highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

 DWS is a broad service.
 Morningstar currently lists APIs, covering screeners, scenario analysis, portfolio X-Ray, performance, optimisation, risk scoring, and more.
 The connectors reach two of them: the Investment Details Connector we are about to use, which returns data views for a single investment, and the Time Series Connector for historical data such as performance and fees.

-## Building the asset allocation chart
+## Building the sector breakdown chart

 ### Step 1: Load Highcharts and the DWS connectors

 Create an `index.html` file.
-Asset allocation is a snapshot rather than a time series, so Highcharts Core is all we need here:
+A sector breakdown is a snapshot rather than a time series, so Highcharts Core is all we need here:

 ```html
 <!DOCTYPE html>